 Ditch the Post-Its: It is one thing to establish goals; it is a whole other thing to determine if they have been achieved.
-A perfect way to do this is to keep detail records and notes outlining performance milestones achieved.
+A perfect way to do this is to keep detailed records and notes outlining performance milestones achieved.
 They refresh a reviewer’s memory about performance levels attained before the evaluation process started.
 The notes kept on an employee’s performance and progress on their objectives can document significant events, remarks and supplementary data about the employee; in fact, they can provide factual illustrations to back-up assessments.

 If you are using a software platform for performance management, ensure it contains functionality for year-round journaling and file attachments.
 Employees can use the system to provide feedback on their own performance, including descriptions of the challenges they face and the support resources their managers are and are not able to provide.
-These subjective records can be documented and cross referenced against less subjective metrics like training schedules, sales data, first-call completion data, and accounts gained or lost.
+These subjective records can be documented and cross-referenced against less subjective metrics like training schedules, sales data, first-call completion data, and accounts gained or lost.
 Finally, detailed records make it easy for managers to support ratings, competencies, and compensation adjustments.

 By the time the year ends, both managers and employees can review the data to determine how far employees have come, and measure that progress across standards covering a wide range of metrics.